The Shipping Law Review: India

 - the award being passed in 'violation of procedural due process in the conduct of the arbitral proceedings' in observing procedural fairness that 'constitutes a fundamental basis for the integrity of the arbitral process' since 'fair and equal treatment of the parties is a non-derogable and mandatory provision'; and

-One commonly used ground under Section 48 of the Arbitration Act is the issue of public policy, whereby the award debtor would seek to reargue the underlying issues of the arbitration proceedings on merits, and there hve been a plethora of cases in which the courts considered the merits.
-However, the scope of public policy was clarified in two landmark judgments of the Supreme Court in Vijay Karia and Ors v.
-Prysmian Cavi E Sistei SRL,46 the Supreme Court endeavoured to settle this position of law by observing that the grounds mentioned under Section 48 can be split into three groups: those affecting the jurisdiction of the arbitration proceedings, grounds affecting the party interest alone and grounds that go to public policy of India.
-Further, in Centrotrade Minerals v.
-Hindustan Copper,47 the Supreme Court held that a party is 'otherwise unable to present his case' under Section 48(1)(b) only if it is not given an opportunity to present its case because of circumstances outside the party's control.
-However, the Supreme Court may have slightly undone the good with its subsequent pronouncement in NAFED v.
-Alimenta SA,48 wherein it held a foreign award to be unenforceable, based on the finding that the transactions contemplated under the underlying agreement were in violation of Indian law and, therefore, falling foul of Indian public policy.
+Therefore, the courts have been more restrictive in allowing the reopening of any issues on merits.
+The Supreme Court in Vijay Karia and Ors v.
+Prysmian Cavi E Sistei SRL 70 endeavoured to settle this position of law by observing that the grounds mentioned under Section 48 can be segregated into three groups being those affecting the jurisdiction of the arbitration proceedings, grounds affecting the party interest alone and grounds that go to the public policy of India.
+Furthermore, the Supreme Court in Centrotrade Minerals v.
+Hindustan Copper71 has held that a party is 'otherwise unable to present his case' under Section 48(1)(b) only if it has not been given an opportunity to present its case through circumstances outside the party's control.
+However, the Supreme Court may have slightly undone the good with its subsequent pronouncement in the case of NAFED v.
+Alimenta SA72 wherein it held a foreign award to be unenforceable, based on the finding that the transactions contemplated under the underlying agreement were in violation of Indian law and therefore fell foul of the public policy of India.

 Enforcement of foreign judgments in India

-ii Specific Relief Act 1963
+ii Specific Relief Act, 1963

 iii Contracts of carriage

-The Indian Carriage of Goods by Sea Act 1925
+The Indian Carriage of Goods by Sea Act, 1925

 The limitation period under the Indian COGSA is one year, unlike the general limitation period of three years provided under the Limitation Act 1963.
-The Multimodal Transport Act 1993 applies to multimodal transportation of cargo from any place in India to a place outside India using two or more modes of transport.
+The Multimodal Transport Act, 1993 applies to multimodal transportation of cargo from any place in India to a place outside India using two or more modes of transport.

-The Indian Contract Act 1872
+The Indian Contract Act, 1872

-Sections 73 to 75 of the Indian Contract Act 1872 deal with the measure of damages to which the claimant may be entitled, arising out of the counterparty's breach of contract.
+Sections 73 to 75 of the Indian Contract Act, 1872 deal with the measure of damages to which the claimant may be entitled, arising out of the counterparty's breach of contract.
 In the case of liquidated damages, there appears to be a slight divergence between Indian and English law.
 Indian courts have held that in the absence of loss, a claimant is unlikely to be awarded liquidated damages.
-In their interpretation of Section 74 of the Indian Contract Act 1872, Indian courts have taken the view that clauses in a contract providing for liquidated damages are enforceable only if it is impossible to compute the loss resulting from the breach of a contract, subject to the same not being a penalty clause.63
+In their interpretation of Section 74 of the Indian Contract Act, 1872, Indian courts have taken the view that clauses in a contract providing for liquidated damages are enforceable only if it is impossible to compute the loss resulting from the breach of a contract, subject to the same not being a penalty clause.96

 A shipowner can also, in principle, exercise a possessory lien over the cargo by refusing to discharge the same in the event that the party liable to pay the shipowner's dues is the owner of the cargo.
 The exercise of a possessory lien over cargo owned by third-party cargo interests may potentially expose the vessel to claims under the bills of lading contract.